 The admission process at our two institutions have notable key differences:

-For oncology, you always want to include the outpatient oncologist in patient care, as well listing as his or her name under “Receiving Attending” for the bed request after you have their approval for the admission.
+- For oncology, you always want to include the outpatient oncologist in patient care.
+If admission is recommended, Include his/her name under “Receiving Attending” for the bed request after you have their approval for the admission.

-For Oncology, you need to page/call the outpatient oncologist and have them approve of the admission before being able to place the bed request.
+- For Oncology, you need to page/call the outpatient oncologist and have them approve of the admission before being able to place the bed request.
 You will need to include his/her name in the “Receiving Attending” when placing the bed request.

 How do I admit a patient to a surgical service?